thib774/ses_TUB/README.md

 ## Install

 To install package download the source and install the package using pip in the top directory.
 ```
 pip install .
 ```

 Alternatively , we recommend using a conda virtual environments like that:
 ```
-conda create -n lpi python=3.6 numpy pytest scipy
+conda create -n lpi python=3.6 numpy pytest scipy pandas sklearn
 ```

 Then activate the virtual environment: